Lambo916/Elev8-Analyzer/public/TOOLKIT-ARCHITECTURE.md

 ## Key Benefits

-✅ **Shared Infrastructure**: All toolkits use the same core components ✅ **Consistent Branding**: YourBizGuru footer and attribution maintained ✅ **Easy Theming**: CSS variables enable quick color scheme changes ✅ **Modular Forms**: Each toolkit can have unique input structures ✅ **Specialized AI**: Dedicated system prompts for each toolkit's purpose
+✅ **Shared Infrastructure**: All toolkits use the same core components ✅ **Consistent Branding**: GrantGenie footer and attribution maintained ✅ **Easy Theming**: CSS variables enable quick color scheme changes ✅ **Modular Forms**: Each toolkit can have unique input structures ✅ **Specialized AI**: Dedicated system prompts for each toolkit's purpose